Your posture says much you.

 Good posture involves training your body to stand, walk, sit and lie in positions where the least strain is placed on supporting you.

 Although it is important to have ‘good’ posture, many of us don’t do anything to improve it.
 In many cases this can be due to lack of self-awareness.

-We may not notice our backs starting to hunch from long hours at the computer or our hips becoming imbalanced from wearing unsupportive shoes and not going barefoot often enough to help strengthen our feet and the supportive soft tissue and structures around the joints in our lower limbs.
+We may not notice our backs starting to hunch from long hours sitting or standing at the computer or our hips becoming imbalanced from wearing shoes and not going barefoot often enough to help strengthen our feet, ankles, big toe and the supportive soft tissue and structures around the joints in our lower limbs.